The founder of "Are You Dead?" shares: How did we go viral?

 The Process of Going Viral

-Even now, its popularity is still on the rise.
+Even now, the popularity is still rising.

 As for the specific implementation method, it's not convenient to disclose it to the public at present.

-Data shows that as of 2024, there are about 123 million people living alone in China (Data source: "New Era of Living Alone Report" by Ke Research Institute).
-A significant number of them are willing to pay 8 yuan for their safety and for "Are You Dead?" — we are already profitable.
+Data shows that as of 2024, there are about 123 million people living alone in China (data source: Shell Research Institute's "Report on the New Era of Living Alone").
+A considerable number of them are willing to pay 8 yuan for their safety and pay for "Are You Dead?" - we are already profitable.